nueverest/blowdrycss/README.md

 * Data pollution on the Internet.
 * Increase the likelihood of style bugs.
 * Increase the amount of time required to implement new changes and deprecate features.

-### Advantages of blowdrycss
-1. Rapid Development: Less time spent writing CSS, and cleaning up unused properties.
-2. DRY (Don't Repeat Yourself): Reduces the size of CSS file by only defining properties once.
-Increases confidence that your CSS is not filled with unused or over-replicated class definitions.
-3. Symbiotic: Can be integrated with the current ecosystem of CSS complier and frameworks.
-Is compatible with SASS, SCSS, PostCSS, LESS, Foundation, Bootstrap.
-4. Documented: [Hands-on Documentation](http://blowdrycss.readthedocs.org/en/latest/quickstart.html) to get you up and running fast.
-5. Solid: Built for the real world in which deadlines and division of labor is not always taken into account.
-Can be used across all environments from prototype to production.
-6. Customizable: Features can be turned on and off inside of `blowdry.py`.
-Examples include: minification, unit conversion, color parser, font parser, unit parser.
-7. Extensible: Build your own plugins.
-8. Standardized: PEP8 Compliant
-9. Tested: UnitTest Coverage
-10. Permissive: MIT License

 ### What it is not
 > This tool is not designed to replace the need to hand-craft complex CSS.